wandb/docs/content/guides/integrations/kubeflow-pipelines-kfp.md

 ### Via the web app UI

-The web app UI has the same content as the `Visualizations` tab in Kubeflow Pipelines, but with more space!
+The web app UI has the same content as the `Visualizations` tab in Kubeflow Pipelines, but with more space.
 Learn [more about the web app UI here](/guides/app).

 {{< img src="/images/integrations/kubeflow_pipelines.png" alt="View details about a particular run (and link back to the Kubeflow UI)" >}}